ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/bellCollider.md

 ## Trouble shooting
-Especially when setting it up the first time, you might find it's not behaving as you want it to.
 Here's a few common issues and how to solve them:

-1. *The bell is flipping as I rotate it to 90 degrees:* Might be an easy solve - switch the **Bell Up Vector** from default of (0,1,0) to (0,0,1)
+### The bell is flipping as I rotate it to 90 degrees
+Switch the **Bell Up Vector** from default of (0,1,0) to (0,0,1)

-2. *The bell *jumps* very unnatural as it touches the ringer:* Give the bell a blended attacher, that it already moves like the ringer 50 % without the bell setup.
+### The bell *jumps* very unnatural as it touches the ringer
+Give the bell a blended attacher, so that it already moves like the ringer 50 % without the bell setup